Law of sines: Proof

+and similar equations arise by choosing the side of length b or the side of length c as the base of the triangle.

 The ambiguous case of triangle solution

 When using the law of sines to find a side of a triangle, an ambiguous case occurs when two separate triangles can be constructed from the data provided (i.e., there are two different possible solutions to the triangle).
 In the case shown below they are triangles ABC and ABC′.

 Given a general triangle, the following conditions would need to be fulfilled for the case to be ambiguous: